What is ARESTIN?

 ARESTIN works much like any other antibiotic.
 It kills harmful microorganisms and embedded diseases.
 Specifically, ARESTIN powder contains tiny bead-like microspheres of minocycline, a powerful tetracycline antibiotic.
 The microspheres deliver the treatment slowly over time, which means that a single ARESTIN treatment can protect you for up to 21 days after your SRP.
 By the time ARESTIN wears off, you should be fully recovered and able to avoid a recurrence of periodontitis with proper oral hygiene, including regular brushing and flossing.

-If you have periodontitis, talk to your dental professional about whether or not ARESTIN may be able to help you recover.
+If you have periodontitis, talk to Drs.
+Barbara and Katie Bell and our dental hygienists about whether or not ARESTIN may be able to help you recover.
 While SRP provides a great way to prevent periodontitis from recurring, ARESTIN makes your full recovery much more likely, providing you better health outcomes and peace of mind.